HomepageInsuranceCarNational General Auto Insurance

 Guaranteed satisfaction for claims service

 After receiving many complaints of slow customer service, National General Insurance is in the process of improving its claims service.
 It claims that its representatives are now “experienced, friendly, and always available.”
-According to its website, “most small claims are paid within 48 hours of reporting.”
+For simple, low‑severity claims, fast decisions and payouts are possible — sometimes within minutes to hours with instant digital disbursements — but repair‑involved auto claims commonly take weeks due to parts, labor, and shop backlogs (J.D.
+Power 2024; CCC Crash Course 2024; instant payouts).
 It even offers a guarantee for satisfactory claims service: If you’re not satisfied, National General Insurance will waive your deductible up to $250 (not applicable in Washington State).
-While this commitment to improvement is promising, we recommend considering National General’s history of higher-than-expected customer complaints when deciding whether this insurer is the right fit for you.
+While this commitment to improvement is promising, we recommend considering National General’s and the broader industry’s recent satisfaction pressures when deciding whether this insurer is the right fit for you.

 Possible drawbacks